Is the Gdańsk Christmas Market worth it in 2026? Here’s what I think:

 Stepping Into the Gdansk Christmas Market

-First thing I want you to know about the Gdansk Christmas Market: You have to buy the mug outright.
+First thing I want you to know about the Gdańsk Christmas Market: You have to buy the mug outright.
 There is NO Pfand system.

-I wandered from stall to stall, admiring intricate ozdoby ลwiฤ teczne (holiday decorations) and handmade crafts โ everything from delicate glass ornaments to woolen mittens and carved wooden toys.
-Street performers played carols, and the sound of laughter and clinking mugs of piwo and grzaniec filled the air.
-I couldnโt resist trying a plate of savory pierogi followed by a grilled oscypek drizzled with cranberry sauce โ both iconic Polish flavors you simply have to experience at least once.
+I couldn’t resist trying a plate of savory pierogi followed by a grilled oscypek drizzled with cranberry sauce — both iconic Polish flavors you simply have to experience at least once.

 Official info: